MasaAladwan/ComputerVision/README.md

 This is part of a personal exploration of computer vision concepts, dataset preparation, and image classification.

 ## Notes
-This task is experimental and meant for learning purposes — feel free to build on it!
+This task is experimental and meant for learning purposes, feel free to build on it :)